Skip to content

 Option Default Description

---screen, -s ~/.config/seqnado/fastq_screen.conf Output path
+--screen, -s ~/.config/seqnado/fastq_screen.conf Output path: Where to write the generated fastq_screen.conf

 --threads, -t 8 Bowtie2 threads used by FastQ Screen